Fundamental Economic Reports: Major Market Movers !!!

 Construction Spending

-Businesses only put money in to construction of new factories or offices when they are confident that the demand is strong enough to justify the extension.
+Businesses invest in the construction of new factories or offices only when they are confident that the demand is sufficiently strong to warrant such expansion.

 Consumer Confidence Index